Strangeworks Optimization

 from strangeworks_optimization import StrangeworksOptimizer

-- The Optimization Job aggregates the results of the Sub Jobs and provides the best solution found.
+The Optimization Job collects the results from the Sub Jobs and provides the best solution found.

-- The Sub Job is a single execution of the solver on a specific model configuration and will contain product specific execution data and specific error logs.
+Each Sub Job represents a single execution of the solver on a specific model configuration and includes product-specific execution data and error logs.

 The StrangeworksOptimizer